rbiedrawa/spring-kafka-streams-protobuf-testcontainers-demo/Readme.md

 # Spring, Kafka Streams, gRPC with TestContainers - demo application

+Sample 'Account Service' application that allows users to sign up and retrieve account details and statistics.

 This demo was build for showcasing how to run multiple 'Kafka Streams' instances (with different consumer groups) inside single Spring Boot application.

 Patterns, technologies, concepts demonstrated here: